-- Twenty-five three-credit-hour courses, as follows:

-6 courses in Biblical Studies (3000-Q, 3200-Q, plus four others) 2 courses in Church History 3 courses in Theological Studies (3510-Q or 3512 -Q plus two others) 1 course in Liturgical Studies (Either 3808-Q or 3840-Q) 2 courses in Moral Theology 6 courses in Pastoral Studies (at least one course in Faith Development, at least one in Pastoral Skills and at least one in Spirituality) 1 Pastoral and Theological Integration Seminar (3900-Q) 4 elective courses 25 total courses required. - 2.
+- 1. Thirty-five three-credit-hour courses, as follows: - 6 courses in Biblical Studies (3000-Q, 3200-Q, plus four others) - 2 courses in Church History (one of which must 3155-Q unless taken as 3655-Q) - 3 courses in Theological Studies (3510-Q or 3512-Q, plus two others) - 5 courses in Liturgical Studies (3808-Q, 3818-Q, 3840-Q, plus two others) - 2 courses in Moral Theology (one of which must 3655-Q unless taken as 3155-Q) - 6 courses in Pastoral Studies (at least one course in Faith Development, at least one in Pastoral Skills and at least one in Spirituality) - 1 Pastoral and Theological Integration Seminar (3900-Q) - 5 credit hours for one unit of CPE/SPM - 5 credit hours for one unit of SPIP (Parish Internship) - 35 total required. - 2.
 The Supervised Practice of Ministry or a Clinical Pastoral Education basic unit from an accredited site must be completed prior to the student's admission to year two of the degree program. - 3.
 The Supervised Parish Internship requirement is a fifteen-week practicum approved and sponsored by the College. - 4.
 A minimum average of 65% with no mark less than 60% in all courses so graded. - 5.
 A minimum of five of the seven semesters required for the degree as a full-time student. - 6.
 Completion of all the requirements of the B. Th. degree program normally within seven years from the date of first registration. - 7.
-Students are required to: - participate in the Community Placement program for at least three semesters - attend three Vocational Development Seminars - complete the Academic Development Seminar (ADS) 1: Research Methods and Academic Integrity: - Note: The College encourages and welcomes those students enrolled in the Bachelor of Theology program but who are not seeking ordination to participate fully in the College's liturgical, social, and corporate life.
+Students are required to: - participate in the Community Placement program for at least three semesters - attend three Formation Seminars including the one in Research Methods

+Note: The College encourages and welcomes those students enrolled in the Bachelor of Theology program but who are not seeking ordination to participate fully in the College's liturgical, social, and corporate life.